The life of the structure depends on the quality of the material used.

-To increase the settlement time of silt which is reduce the testing time.
+To increase the settlement time of silt which impacts the testing time.
 First, Sand will settle then silt content settle at the end.

 How to calculate the percentage of Silt?

-- V2 = Volume of the Sand layer (which is settled under the silt).
+V2 = Volume of the Sand layer (Settled under the silt).